How to Maintain Tactical Gear & Clothing for Airsoft

 It is important to provide maintenance for your tactical gear and clothing in Airsoft to ensure you get the most out of them.

-With Airsoft being an outdoor activity, your gear and clothing may be exposed to all kind of elements from rain and snow to mud, dust and sand.
-Not cleaning your equipment following this can damage the material and start to create rips.
+With Airsoft being an outdoor activity, your gear and clothing may be exposed to all kind of elements, from rain, snow and mud, to dry dust and sand.
+Failing to clean your equipment can damage and ruin the material, shortening the lifespan of your gear by leading to rips and tears that could have been prevented.

-There are steps you can take to make the equipment last for a long time to fend off the effects of wear-and-tear for as long as possible.
+There are steps you can take to make your equipment last, fending off the effects of wear-and-tear for as long as possible.

 Maintaining equipment